 What is USB PD (Power Delivery)?

-What is USB PD (Power Delivery)?
-This article provides a detailed explanation.
-It covers the PD standards such as USB PD 3.0 and the latest USB PD 3.1, along with current USB developments, offering functional explanations and basic information.
+It provides a detailed explanation of what USB PD (Power Delivery) is.
+It includes a functional explanation and basic information about the PD standards such as USB PD 3.0 and the latest USB PD 3.1, along with recent developments in USB technology.

-Since announcing our USB PD products at Techno Frontier 2018, we have received many inquiries such as "What is USB PD (Power Delivery)?"
-Therefore, we will provide an explanation on this page.
-This device, which enables multi-device charging, is very convenient as it automatically adjusts the power supply according to the connected device.
+Since the announcement of USB PD products at Techno Frontier 2018, we have received numerous inquiries asking “What is USB PD (Power Delivery)?”
+This page explains it in detail.
+This multifunctional charging device automatically adjusts its power output according to the connected device, making it highly convenient.

-At the previous Techno Frontier, our company exhibited two new USB PD (Power Delivery) products.
-We received very positive feedback from visitors, for which we are sincerely grateful.
-In response to growing customer demand, Unifive has developed two USB PD models with 40W and 60W outputs.
-Since then, we have expanded our lineup and released a 65W model as well.
+At the previous Techno Frontier event, we showcased two types of our new USB PD (Power Delivery) products.
+We received excellent feedback from attendees, for which we are deeply grateful.
+In response to customer demand, Unifive developed two USB PD products, one rated at 40W and another at 60W.
+Since then, we have expanded our lineup to include a 65W model as well.

 What is USB PD (Power Delivery)?

-USB PD (USB Power Delivery) is a new USB technology that allows for data transfer and high-power delivery through a single cable.
-Evolved from conventional USB, USB PD-compatible AC/DC power adapters — desktop & wall-mount — enable simultaneous power and data transmission via USB Type-C cables, maximizing USB’s potential.
-With this technology, much higher power delivery is possible compared to traditional USB charging methods, making it suitable for charging not only smartphones and tablets but also power-demanding larger devices such as laptops.
+USB PD (USB Power Delivery) is a new USB technology that enables both data transfer and high-power delivery through a single cable.
+Evolved from earlier USB standards, USB PD-compatible AC adapters can deliver both power and data via a USB Type-C cable, maximizing USB’s performance.
+With this technology, significantly more power can be supplied compared to traditional USB charging, allowing not only smartphones and tablets but also higher-power devices such as laptops to be charged.

-Below is a summary of USB PD's features:
+Here is a summary of the functions of USB PD:

 Current USB Trends

-Nowadays, USB ports are found everywhere — in cars, public buses, and even airplanes.
-It's now common to power devices via a computer’s USB port.
-USB has indeed become a ubiquitous charging solution for small gadgets like smartphones.
+Nowadays USB ports are found everywhere, from vehicles to public transportation like buses and airplanes.
+It has also become normal to draw power from a PC’s USB port.
+Indeed, USB has become a ubiquitous charging solution for small devices like smartphones.

-These conventional USB ports were primarily designed for data transfer using USB drivers, but over time, users started to also use them as power sources for charging.
+Previously, USB ports were mainly used for data transfer through USB drivers.
+Gradually, users began shifting to also using them as power sources for charging and other purposes.

-The latest USB PD 3.0 standard, defined by the USB-IF (Implementers Forum), aims to eliminate substandard cables and products that fail to meet established specifications, ensuring safe use of USB PD.
+USB PD 3.0, the latest specification defined by the USB Implementers Forum (USB-IF), aims to eliminate poor-quality cables and products that do not meet standards, ensuring safe use of USB PD.

-Compared to version 2.0, USB PD 3.0 offers faster role swapping, reducing the risk of data corruption in the event of unexpected power cutoffs.
+Compared to version 2.0, USB PD 3.0 offers faster role swapping, reducing the risk of data loss even if power supply is unexpectedly interrupted.

-* Click here for an explanation of USB Type-C
+*Click here for more information on USB Type-C

-While USB PD 3.0 currently dominates the market, the USB-IF announced a new USB Power Delivery (USB PD) specification revision 3.1 on May 26, 2021.
+While USB PD 3.0 is currently the mainstream in the market, USB-IF announced the new specification for USB Power Delivery Revision 3.1 on May 26, 2021.

-This major update enables power delivery of up to 240W via USB Type-C® cables and connectors.
-Previously, USB PD solutions were limited to 100W using 20V and 5A Type-C cables.
+This major update allows power delivery up to 240W via USB Type-C cables and connectors.
+Previously, USB PD solutions were limited to 100W using USB Type-C cables rated at 5A and 20V.

-The USB Type-C specification was also updated in version 2.1 to define cable requirements for 240W support.
-Updates were also made to USB PD protocols and power profiles, enabling support for more devices previously underserved by the 100W limit.
+Correspondingly, USB Type-C standard was updated in Revision 2.1 to define specifications for 240W cables.
+Updated power protocol definitions now allow USB PD support for many high-power devices previously limited by the 100W cap.

-USB Power Delivery 3.1 allows high-power products such as large laptops to move from traditional power connectors to USB Type-C.
+With the new features of USB Power Delivery 3.1, high-power devices such as large laptops may transition from traditional power connectors to a USB Type-C connection.

-Three New Fixed Voltage Options: Enhanced Output via EPR
+Three New Fixed Voltage Options with EPR (Extended Power Range)

-EPR Mode: A Safety Protocol for Delivering High Power
+EPR Mode: Protocol for Safe High Power Delivery

-EPR mode is a communication protocol designed to ensure the safe delivery of high power.
-Before entering EPR mode, the source and sink devices verify each other's capabilities to reach a mutual agreement for secure power transfer.
+EPR mode is a communication protocol to ensure safe delivery of high power.
+Before entering EPR mode, the source (power provider) and sink (device) verify each other’s capabilities and agree on safe power delivery settings.

-Below is a table summarizing the evolution and key specifications of USB up to the introduction of USB 3.1.
+The table below summarizes the evolution and specifications of USB PD up to USB 3.1.

 USB Standard